Martin-Alexander/strata_tables/README.md

   :products_history

-drop_versioning_hook :products,             # Or specify the state of the hook when dropping :products_history,                        # it in order to make the migration reversable
+drop_versioning_hook :products,             # Or specify the state of the hook when dropping :products_history,                        # it in order to make the migration reversible
   columns: [:entity_id, :sku],
   primary_key: [:entity_id]